dianavins/dianavins.github.io-hiaer_spike_hardware_documentation/0_Introduction/0_3_hardware_component_definitions.md

 ### **FPGA (Field-Programmable Gate Array) - The Basics**

 **What it is:** An FPGA is a chip full of reconfigurable logic.
 Think of it as a blank canvas of digital circuits that you can reprogram to do whatever you want.

-**Why FPGAs exist:**
-- **CPUs are general-purpose:** They execute instructions one at a time (or a few in parallel)
-  - Flexible: Can run any program
-  - But: Limited parallelism
-- **ASICs are special-purpose:** Custom silicon designed for one task
-  - Fast: Optimized for specific task
-  - But: Expensive to design and manufacture, can't be changed
-- **FPGAs are in-between:** Reconfigurable hardware
-  - Parallel: Can perform many operations simultaneously
-  - Flexible: Can be reprogrammed for different tasks
-  - Fast: Much faster than CPU for suitable tasks (e.g., our spiking neural network simulator)

 **Our FPGA:** Xilinx XCVU37p (VU37P)
 - **Technology:** 20nm FinFET manufacturing process